-Zero Knowledge Encryption Cloud Security: What’s the hype about?
+Zero-Knowledge Encryption Cloud Storage: What’s the hype about?

 That’s why we’ve come out with the most secure cloud storage in the first place.

 But, what happens if those files are leaked or hacked?

 What happens when authorities show up to your provider’s offices with a warrant?

 Your data are exposed when it comes to these situations.

 Therefore, it is imperative that your cloud storage is secured.

 While the top cloud storage providers do go all out to ensure that your files are safe, they can’t provide 100% security on your data.